Rakeela/dragora-notes/2021-4-13-Eighty-Third.md

 I wonder if it'll ever be socially acceptable to be 'grumpy'.
 I didn't consider grumpiness a personal failing of Vellos, I liked that he could be metaphorically spiny.
 I liked that we had a society where he could have spines and I could have armor, even if I didn't realize at the time that everyone was treating it as blunt metaphors for trauma.

 ---
+I just thought of something about sci-fi.
+A lot of sci-fi artists know that symmetry is 'more attractive' than asymmetry, and so they use symmetry as part of their determination for whether or not an alien is supposed to look appealing.
+Yet intraspecific variation is a thing, and varying the extent of symmetry could be used to indicate it more than it currently is.
+A slightly misshapen alien of the same species would still be less appealing than a very symmetrical representation, and having both in the same setting would make them both more believable.

+This could be used to tell stories based on attractiveness as well.
+Ugly villains, ugly heroes.
+More people would be blind to the attractiveness cue in an alien species, which could be an asset to the author or even a plot point in the story.

+---
+I met another fucked up loyalist today.
+As usual, they pumped me for information while reminding me in petty ways that I couldn't "force" them to be honest.
+Deception is still a violation of consent.
+I wish society were more consensual.

+The fact that I'm powerless against it doesn't make deception LESS of a violation of consent.

+---
 Back to [[day-post-archive]]